Danielle Jones (EastEnders): Storylines

 Danielle later breaks down and tells Ronnie that she is pregnant by Paul, a barman she had a one-night stand with.
 She intended to tell him about her pregnancy until he revealed he has a girlfriend.
 Ronnie comforts Danielle and contacts Andy, suggesting that he take Danielle home but she resists in favor of staying close to Ronnie.
 She is dismayed when Ronnie confides in her that having her own child was the biggest mistake of her life.
 Danielle makes up with Stacey and decides to terminate her pregnancy.
 She is delighted when Ronnie accompanies her to the clinic but dismayed when she backs out of attending her second appointment.
 Following her abortion, Danielle visits her family for a while, but soon comes to miss Ronnie and Stacey; she then returns to Walford.
 Danielle becomes increasingly angry with Ronnie for rejecting her.
 She decides that she will tell Ronnie who she really is and leave Walford for good but Archie stops her when he learns who she is.
-Unknown to Danielle, Archie has told Ronnie that her daughter died as an infant, so in order to preserve his story, he convinces Danielle that Ronnie suffers from depression and she should keep quiet until he decides the time is right to make her revelation.
+Unknown to Danielle, Archie has told Ronnie that her daughter died as an infant, so in order to preserve his story, he convinces Danielle that Ronnie has depression and she should keep quiet until he decides the time is right to make her revelation.
 Although Danielle continues to press Archie to reveal the truth, he repeatedly puts her off to maintain his lie.
 Eventually, believing that Archie has told Ronnie about her, Danielle tells her the truth, but Ronnie refuses to believe her.
 Distraught, Danielle intends to leave Walford, but Ronnie discovers that Archie has been lying, and chases her.
 They are about to reconcile when Danielle is run over by a car driven by Janine Butcher (Charlie Brooks).
 A tearful Ronnie cradles Danielle and apologises for not believing her, saying that if she had known, she would never have given her up.
 Danielle passes away in Ronnie's arms as Roxy and Stacey watch on helplessly, leaving Ronnie devastated.
 Danielle is buried and a grief-stricken Ronnie sings by her grave when alone.